Headlands (Holt House)

 [Thanks to the Pilkington's Lancastrian Pottery Society.]

-The hosue was built in 1872 by Clegg & knowles, architect from Manchester, as was described as "containing three entertaining rooms, kitchen, scullery, butler’s pantry, cook’s pantry, storeroom, six bedrooms on first floor and five above, bath, water closet, housemaid’s closet and six good cellars."
+The house was built in 1872 by Clegg & Knowles, architect from Manchester, as was described as "containing three entertaining rooms, kitchen, scullery, butler’s pantry, cook’s pantry, storeroom, six bedrooms on first floor and five above, bath, water closet, housemaid’s closet and six good cellars."

-The first to occupy the house was Edward Hardcastle (1826 – 1905) educated at Cambridge, and lived at and New Lodge, Hawkhurst, Kent, before going into trade as a merchant.
-He had lived at Malborough Rd Higher Borughton in 1861, but made his home at The Headlands some time before 1875.
+The first to occupy the house was Edward Hardcastle (1826 – 1905) educated at Cambridge, he also lived at and New Lodge, Hawkhurst, Kent, before going into trade as a merchant.
+He had lived at Malborough Rd Higher Broughton in 1861, but made his home at The Headlands some time before 1875.
 The next year his daughter Louisa married Edward Hoare Gent. & Clergyman at St Mary's.

 Edward was also J.P. and Deputy Lieutenant for Lancashire, a governor of Owen's College, and of Cheetham Hospital, and a trustee of Manchester Grammar School.
 Hardcastle was elected as one of two Conservative MPs for South East Lancashire at the 1874 general election.
 At the next election in 1880 both Hardcastle and his colleague Algernon Egerton (third son of Francis Egerton, 1st Earl of Ellesmere) lost to Liberal Party candidates.
 Hardcastle returned to the Commons at the 1885 general election, when he became the first MP for the newly created constituency of Salford North.
 He held the seat until 1892, when he stood down.
 His son Edward Hardcastle became Archdeacon of Canterbury.